 Regina Public Library is a member of the Saskatchewan Information and Library Services Consortium (SILS).
-The consortium is composed of all 10 library systems in the province (seven regional library systems, two urban libraries and Pahkisimon Nuye?áh, the northern library system.
-Prior to March 2017, SILS enabled each public library system to collaborate on join purchases for the benefit of all public libraries.
-The consortium administered a single Integrated Library System (ILS) which was a single, province-wide software system and database that allowed library customers equal access to information and service options.
-The initiative was the foundation for “One Province, One Library Card,” and offered a universal library card to all Saskatchewan residents.
+The consortium is composed of all 10 library systems in the province (seven regional library systems, two urban libraries, and Pahkisimon Nuye?áh, the northern library system).
+SILS enables each public library system to collaborate on join purchases for the benefit of all public libraries.
+The consortium administers a single Integrated Library System (ILS) which is a single, province-wide software system and database that allows library customers equal access to information and service options.
+The initiative is the foundation for “One Province, One Library Card,” and offers a universal library card to all Saskatchewan residents.

 RPL is fortunate to share a long and historic partnership with the City of Regina.
 Regina Public Library is funded primarily through the mill rate (the property taxes) set for the city of Regina: each year we request a portion of the City’s mill rate to maintain and manage the library.
 Our Board of Directors includes the mayor and a city councilor at the table.